konflux-ci/build-definitions/README.md

 The migration file is a normal Bash script file:

-- It accepts a single argument.
-The pipeline file path is provided via this argument.
-The script must work with a Tekton Pipeline by modifying the pipeline definition under the `.spec` field.
-In practice, regardless of whether the pipeline definition is embedded within the PipelineRun by `pipelineSpec` or extracted into a separate YAML file, the migration tool ensures that the passed-in pipeline file contains the correct pipeline definition.
+- It accepts a single argument, which is a file path pointing to a Pipeline/PipelineRun file including the task bundle update.
-- Use `pmt-modify` command to modify pass-in pipeline.
+- Use `pmt-modify` command to modify pipeline YAML.
 - It should be simple and small as much as possible.
 - It should be idempotent as much as possible to ensure that the changes are not duplicated to the pipeline when run the migration multiple times.